Import a mobile version

 If you haven’t already, head over to the extension’s page and click on Add to Chrome.
 You’ll need it for any private webpages you want to import.

-6. Drop the file in the Figma plugin
+4. Drop the .h2d file into the plugin.

-Drag-and-drop the generated .h2d file into the plugin to import fully editable mobile designs of your private webpage.
+Once the .h2d file has downloaded, drag-and-drop this file into the plugin to import fully editable mobile designs of your private webpage.